xdrpp/goxdr/cmd/goxdr/goxdr.1.md

 description of the error condition as a comment in the XDR source file, and access the text of that comment from your program.

-`-lax-discriminants`
-:   Cast all discriminants and cases (except bool) to int32, so that you can use discriminants and cases that are different enum types.
+`-fmt`
+:	Pass the generated code through `gofmt -s` to simplify and format it.

 `-i` _import_path_
 :   Add the directive <tt>import . "_import_path_"</tt> at the top of
 the output file.
 This is needed when XDR files in the current package require XDR structures defined in a different package, since XDR itself provides no way to specify package scoping.

+`-lax-discriminants`
+:   Cast all discriminants and cases (except bool) to int32, so that you can use discriminants and cases that are different enum types.

 `-o` _output.go_
 :   Write the output to file _output.go_ instead of standard output.